I Write About The Top Franchises Every Year

 (Happy, successful franchisees)

-In essence, the pictures you see in franchise lists and the franchise ads that accompany them are there to appeal to your emotions.
+In essence, the pictures you see in franchise lists and in the franchise ads that accompany them are there to appeal to your emotions.
 It’s Marketing 101.
 Heck, when I add pictures to blog posts, I’m trying to appeal to your emotions.
 There’s nothing wrong with it.
 But as a prospective buyer, you need to make sure you’re able to separate fantasy from reality.

 The bottom line: all of us want to be happy and successful, but things don’t always work out.
 (Or they don’t work out as fast as we want them to)

-Case in point; all small business owners have tough days.
+Case in point: all small business owners have tough days.
 And all start-up business owners, (franchise or not) have to crawl before they walk.

 For example, the first year in business can be brutal.
 The folks pictured above have already made it past their first year…trust me.
 You’re definitely not going to look like that during your first year in business.
 As a matter of fact, most of the time you’ll probably look like this.